 Top Recommendations for Extended Car Warranties

 It’s always a good idea to compare your options before pulling the trigger on an extended auto warranty.
-Consider plans from some of our highest recommended providers.
+We recommend reaching out to some of our highest recommended providers.

 Endurance: Best Coverage

-With 4.9-star rating, Endurance is our best reviewed extended car warranty provider.
+With 4.6-star rating, Endurance is our best reviewed extended car warranty provider.
 In addition to low rates and comprehensive coverage options, we think an Endurance auto warranty comes with excellent customer service.

-The company has a “Great” rating on Trustpilot based on more than 2,000 reviews, as well as a 3.59-star customer rating with the BBB.
+The company has a “Excellent” rating on Trustpilot based on more than 3,400 reviews, as well as a 3.3-star customer rating with the BBB.
 Endurance is a reliable provider with a long enough industry record to prove it.

 Endurance is our pick for best direct provider with its comprehensive coverage options.